mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person:** You mean as a consequence of doing zazen ... ?

-**Katagiri:** Maybe so; maybe not.
+**Katagiri Roshi:** Maybe so; maybe not.
 But in a sense you can get in too deeply.
 So it’s very difficult to live with people who are just right outside of the gate, you know?
 It’s very difficult.
 Or even the people taking one step inside of the gate: it’s still a little difficult, because you already get in very deep.
 So the next experience is, you don’t feel good.
 In the beginning, you feel good, but on the other hand, you don’t.
 So you have to go beyond this.

 #### 3 - 1:18

 **Question:** Roshi?
 When I was being raised Catholic, the terms *pure* and *impure* had very narrow and guilt-producing connotations.
 Is there some other word to say the same thing?

-**Katagiri:** Mm-hmm!
+**Katagiri Roshi:** Mm-hmm!
 A narrow idea of purity ... ?

 **Same person:** I have still my Catholic definition of “pure” and “impure”, so is there some other word you could use that would say ... *[she laughs.]*